 The best flavor combination on earth.

-The recipe starts with my basic macaron recipe.
-To it, add good-quality cocoa powder.
-You can use either natural or dutch process unsweetened cocoa powder, just make sure it is of good quality.
-The better quality, the more rich the chocolate flavor will be.
+Start with good quality cocoa powder.
+You can use either natural or dutch process unsweetened cocoa powder.
+(And if you’re interested in a little lesson on the difference between the two, check out my post on Dutch process vs. natural cocoa powder).
+The better quality, the richer the chocolate flavor will be.
 Ghirardelli is my preferred brand.

 Cocoa powder is a finicky little ingredient.
 I found its addition caused the macaron shells to be just a little thinner; they spread out slightly more.
 Not a problem in my eyes, nor on my tastebuds.

 Sandwiched between two macaron shells?
 Peanut butter frosting, of course.
 Creamy, nutty, luxurious peanut butter goodness.Print

 - Yield: 40 shells / 20 filled macarons

 Be sure to read through all of the recipe instructions before you begin, as well as my quick tips below this recipe.
 It’s important to use a kitchen scale to weigh the macaron shell ingredients.
 The peanut butter filling ingredients aren’t as particular, so I list them in US cup measurements first.

 - 10g good quality unsweetened cocoa powder, dutch process or natural (2 scant Tablespoons)*